MichaeltheCoder7/Supernova/README.md

 # Supernova

 Supernova is an open source UCI chess engine written in C. It can be used on Windows and Linux and requires a UCI compatible graphical user interface(Arena, Shredder...) to function properly.
+Elo rating of Supernova 1.4.0 is estimated to be 2100 - 2200.

 Installation
 ------------